innovategy/ideation-app/README.md

 ### News

- - Innovategy's Ideation Tool has received $6,500 from the AWS Activate
+ - Ideation App has received $6,500 from the AWS Activate

 ## Local development environment setup